-1. BWD reporting in the season 2016
+1. BWD reporting in the season 2017

-In 2016 bathing season, 56 bathing waters have been reported in Latvia.
+In the 2017 bathing season, 56 bathing waters have been reported in Latvia.
 For each bathing water, five groups of parameters have been delivered2:

-- identification data including name, location, geographic type of bathing water and availability to bathers; - seasonal data including season start and end, national quality classification in present season, potential management measures and changes in quality; - monitoring results disaggregated numerical values of two microbiological parameters intestinal enterococci and Escherichia coli (also known as E. coli), recorded at each water sample taken; - abnormal situation periods periods of unexpected situations that have, or could reasonably be expected to have, an adverse impact on bathing water quality and on bathers' health; reporting is optional; - short-term pollution periods identifiable events that adversely affect water quality by faecal contamination; reporting is optional.
+- identification data including name, location, coastal, inland or transitional type of bathing water and availability to bathers; - seasonal data including season start and end, national quality classification in the recent season, potential management measures and changes that are likely to affect the classification of the bathing water: - monitoring results disaggregated numerical values of two microbiological parameters - intestinal enterococci and Escherichia coli (also known as E. coli), recorded at each water sample taken; - abnormal situation periods periods of an event or combination of events impacting on bathing water quality, during which monitoring calendar may be suspended; reporting is optional;

+• $short\text{-}term\ pollution\ periods$ - measurable events of microbiological contamination; reporting is optional.